It’s one of the most overlooked places to seal the deal with your donor: the fundraising landing page.

 If it’s done well, you’ll get a gift.
-If it’s too long, boring, or confusing, you won’t.
+If it’s too short, too long, boring, or confusing, you won’t.

 Your fundraising landing page is a perfect opportunity to make a strong connection with your donor.
 And that strong connection is what motivates people to give.

 The page should affirm that, yes, they believe in your mission.
 They want to be a part of making it happen.
 They want to give to support the cause.

 But as important as fundraising landing pages are, they are often dull and transactional.